fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 Key | Required? | Description
 -- | -- | --
-[select](#select-or-select-one-clauses) | yes (or selectOne) | Analytical select statement, which can include aggregate functions, bound variables, and query graphs including bound variables.
+[select](#select-or-select-one-clauses) | yes (or selectOne or selectDistinct) | Analytical select statement, which can include aggregate functions, bound variables, and query graphs including bound variables.
 If more than one item is specified, the clause should be inside of square brackets `[ ]`.
 A `select` statement inside square brackets will return results inside of square brackets.
-[selectOne](#select-or-select-one-clauses) | yes (or select) | Same as `select` statement, but returns only a single result.
+[selectOne](#select-or-select-one-clauses) | yes (or select or selectDistinct) | Same as `select` statement, but returns only a single result.
 Result may be inside of square brackets if the select statement is inside square brackets.
-[where](#where-clause) | yes | A collection of tuples which contain matching logic and variable binding.
+[selectDistinct](#select-or-select-one-clauses) | yes (or select or selectOne) [where](#where-clause) | yes | A collection of tuples which contain matching logic and variable binding.
 [optional](#optional-clauses) | no | A set of tuples, which are optional.
 In other words, if there is no match, `null` will be added to the matching pattern, rather than removing that pattern.
 [filter](#filter) | no | A set of filters and optional filters.